-Allmetree is a rather new café in the area of Gangchon Station and Gugok Falls that has been generating a lot of buzz.
+Allmetree is a café in the area of Gangchon Station and Gugokpokpo Falls that is quite popular among travelers.
 With grand floor-to-ceiling windows on all four sides, every seat provides an opportunity to take in the beautiful scenery outside.
 In winter, you can enjoy the feeling of a snowy wonderland while keeping warm and cozy indoors.
 If you’re looking to get even closer to nature, take a seat on the wide terrace in the back of the café.

 The best way to sweeten the winter cold is by digging into warm desserts.
-Allmetree serves various coffee drinks, but they are most famous for their sweet hot chocolate, topped with rich whipped cream.
-Your temperature will rise with each sip of this rich chocolaty treat.
+Allmetree serves various coffee drinks, but they are most famous for their sweet choco latte, topped with thick whipped cream.
+Your temperature will rise with each sip of this rich treat.
 If you’re looking for something to eat, the café also serves cakes, including raspberry tart and chocolate roll cake.
 However, for something a bit more unique, order the penguin bread.
 These cute breads are shaped like adorable little penguins and come in a choice of chocolate or butter flavor.
 Whichever flavor you choose, you are sure to be pleased; just don’t forget to take a picture beforehand!

 * This column was last updated in January 2019, and therefore information may differ from what is presented here.
 We advise you to check details from the official websites before visiting.